 Lasers used for cosmetic purposes

-The use of lasers for cosmetic and related procedures is being considered at a national level by the Radiation Health Committee (RHC) established under the Australian Radiation Protection and Nuclear Safety Act 1998 and administered by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+The use of lasers for cosmetic and related procedures was considered at a national level by the Radiation Health Committee (RHC) established under the Australian Radiation Protection and Nuclear Safety Act 1998 and administered by the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).

 In May 2015 ARPANSA prepared for public comment a Consultation Regulatory Impact Statement to cover the use of Intense Pulsed Light sources (IPLs) and Lasers in Cosmetic and Beauty Therapy.
 On 17 March 2017 an analysis of public submissions – technical report was completed and published.